New theories about how neural activity and visual stimuli sculpt the developing visual system.

 Understanding how the brain responds to and interprets visual information has occupied researchers for decades.
 And like the ever-changing patterns of a kaleidoscope, science's view of the visual system shifts with each new twist of insight.

 Seminal research in the 1950s and 1960s showed that specific types of nerve cells, or neurons, respond to particular shapes or orientations in the things we see.
 Some neurons, for example, respond to horizontal lines, some to vertical lines, some to 45-degree lines, and so on.
 These neurons are grouped in the visual cortex in patches called orientation columns, with those responding to a given type of stimulus occupying the same column.
 Other neurons are grouped into "ocular dominance columns" according to whether they process information from the left or right eye.
 These columns form an alternating, zebra stripe-like pattern across part of the visual cortex.
-Researchers have shown conclusively that visual experience in early life is essential for the visual cortex to function properly.
-They also have believed, however, that long before any visual experience occurs, spontaneous neural activity helps to organize the visual cortex into its distinct pattern of patches and stripes.
-Building upon these studies, investigators have developed computer models that show how spontaneous neural activity may help to wire the visual system, and in the process they have gathered data that indirectly support the idea.
-Still, no one had been able to record the spontaneous brain activity patterns in living animals, mainly because the task was so difficult.
-In the July 23, 1999, issue of the journal Science,

-paper will serve as an "opening salvo" that will make other vision researchers step back and view the problem from a different perspective.
+It may be some time before the whole picture comes into focus, but Katz hopes the Science paper will serve as an "opening salvo" that will make other vision researchers step back and view the problem from a different perspective.